The causes, symptoms and treatment options for osteophytes

 Treatment options for osteophytes

-Laser Spine Institute offers minimally invasive procedures that act as a successful alternative to traditional open neck or back surgery.
-To see if you may be a candidate for on of our procedures, contact Laser Spine Institute today.
+Laser Spine Institute offers minimally invasive procedures that are a safer and effective alternative to traditional open neck or back surgery.^ To learn more about our treatment options, contact us today.
+We can provide you with a free MRI review* to determine if you may be a candidate for the minimally invasive surgeries we offer.